Recipients of retirement pension

 See also About the statistics, Production, Collection of data, editing and estimations for statistics listed under Data sources and sampling.

+The rounding up/down method is used in these statistics to ensure this.
 One of the aims of the statistics on retirement pension is to provide statistics with combinations of identifiers, as well as for small geographical areas.
-The information in the statistics must not be traceable to individuals.
 For reasons of privacy, therefore, it is necessary in many tables to ensure that combinations of variable values that only appear once or twice are not identifiable in tables.
 In table matrices, all 1s and 2s at the most detailed level for each are replaced with a 0 or 3.
 The numbers 0 and 3 also naturally occur, and the statistics must not show any difference between the two types of 0 and 3.
 Replacement is done in a way that ensures minimal effect on the figures that can be retrieved at a higher aggregated level.
 However, minor deviations from the original figures will, nevertheless, occur.
 These deviations will generally be very small and will not impair the utility value of the statistics.
 When the same table is created on the basis of two different matrices, small discrepancies between the tables may also occur.

 Some minor deviations from original figures can occur due to rounding up/down, see Confidentiality.